andrew9990828/asl-synthetic-dataset/README.md

 Memory-augmented models

+Variational shape priors

+Procedural graphics expansion

 🎉 Final Notes

-If you improve this dataset, add shapes, or upgrade the model — feel free to submit a PR.
+If you'd like to extend the dataset, add new shape generators, or improve the CNN, feel free to open a PR!

-Happy building!
+Happy building & exploring 👋
+— Andrew